KYC Solution Pricing: Costs & ROI

 ROI = (Annual savings / Automated annual cost) x 100

-Payback period = (I + first year licence) / Monthly savings
+Payback period = (I + first year license) / Monthly savings

-For a firm processing 5,000 checks monthly at GBP 11.20 per manual check, switching to an automated solution at GBP 1.10 per check with a GBP 96,000 annual licence yields a 302% ROI and a payback period of 3.6 months.
-Our client data confirms that organisations processing more than 2,000 monthly checks consistently achieve ROI above 200% within the first year.
+For a firm processing 5,000 checks monthly at $14.00 per manual check, switching to an automated solution at $1.35 per check with a $120,000 annual license yields a 302% ROI and a payback period of 3.6 months.
+Our client data confirms that organizations processing more than 2,000 monthly checks consistently achieve ROI above 200% within the first year.

 | Item | Cost range |